tlevine/social-media-public-data/readme.md

 Percent of All Subject Officers Against Whom Allegations were Substantiated,0%,0%,0.2%,0.3%,0%,0.1%
 ```

+When I say "data", I'm talking about tables.

 <!--
 The world is complicated; we need to simplify it in
 order to understand it.
 Representing the world as